tsinghua-fib-lab/WorldCommuting-OD/GeneratingCodeData/README.md

 1. Configure experiment parameters in `exp/config/`
 2. Prepare data in the required format under `data/`
+   - The data for training the model can be accessed [here](https://github.com/tsinghua-fib-lab/CommutingODGen-Dataset/tree/main).
 3. Run training: `python code/main.py`

 ## Dependencies